 The temple’s exquisite pond garden dates back to the Heian period (794-1185).

 Other attractions in the Arashiyama area includes the Togetsukyo Bridge (also called the “Moon Crossing Bridge”), the former villa and garden of the famous silent actor Okochi Denjiro, and Monkey Park Iwatayama.
 There is also Saga-Toriimoto Preserved Street with its old traditional townhouses, and the ancient hut of the 17th-century haiku poet Mukai Kyorai – Rakushisha Residence.

 We loved the Sagano Bamboo Grove!!
 It is one of Kyoto’s and Japan`s top sights and that for good reason – it is really beautiful and standing among these soaring stalks of bamboo is like being in another world!
 If you are planning a trip to Kyoto, you should definitely visit the Bamboo Forest!
-Along with the Torii gates of Fushimi-Inari Shrine and Kinkaku-ji Temple, it is one of the most famous sights in the Kyoto and for a good reason.
+Along with the Torii gates of Fushimi-Inari Shrine, Nijo Castle, Kyomizudera Temple, and Kinkaku-ji Temple, it is one of the most famous sights in Kyoto and for a good reason.

 Even though there are a lot of stunning pictures out there of the bamboo forest, no picture can capture the feeling of standing in the midst of the sprawling green bamboo grove listening to the wind rustle in the leaves – you have to feel it yourself!

 The bamboo forest is perfect to combine with the scenic boat ride on the Hozugawa River.
 The 2-hour Hozugawa River Cruise starts in Kameoka in west Kyoto, 30 km west of Kyoto Station.
 The wooden riverboat will take you to through the scenic Hozu-kyo Ravine and to the Arashiyama area of Kyoto where the bamboo is.